-(a) is free of imperfections, knots and splices, other than end terminations;

-(b) is protected by padding where the lifeline or lanyard passes over sharp edges; and

-(c) is protected from heat, flame or abrasive or corrosive materials during use.

-- (2) Before using a vertical lifeline, a worker shall ensure that: - (a) the lower end extends to the ground or to a safe landing; and

-(b) the lifeline is protected at the lower end to ensure that the line cannot be fouled by any equipment.

-(3) Before using a safety belt or a full-body harness, a worker shall ensure that the safety belt or full-body harness:

-(a) is properly adjusted to fit the worker securely; and

-(b) subject to subsection 274(5), is attached by means of a connecting linkage to a fixed anchor or a lifeline.

-(4) A worker who uses a safety belt or a full-body harness and connecting linkage shall ensure that the connecting linkage is attached to a fall-arresting device, lifeline or a fixed anchor.
+- (a) is free of imperfections, knots and splices, other than end terminations; - (b) is protected by padding where the lifeline or lanyard passes over sharp edges; and - (c) is protected from heat, flame or abrasive or corrosive materials during use. - (2) Before using a vertical lifeline, a worker shall ensure that: - (a) the lower end extends to the ground or to a safe landing; and - (b) the lifeline is protected at the lower end to ensure that the line cannot be fouled by any equipment. - (3) Before using a full-body harness, a worker shall ensure that the full-body harness: - (a) is properly adjusted to fit the worker securely; and - (b) subject to subsection 274(5), is attached by means of a connecting linkage to a fixed anchor or a lifeline. - (4) A worker who uses a full-body harness and connecting linkage shall ensure that the connecting linkage is attached to a personal fall arrest system, lifeline or a fixed anchor.

-Inspection of safety belts, etc.
+Inspection of full body harness, etc.

-107(1) Where the use of a safety belt, connecting linkage, fall-arresting device, full-body harness or lifeline is required by these regulations, an employer or contractor shall ensure that a competent person:

-(a) inspects the safety belt, connecting linkage, fall-arresting device, fullbody harness or lifeline:

-(i) annually; and

-(ii) after the safety belt, connecting linkage, fall-arresting device, fullbody harness or lifeline has sustained fall-arresting service; and

-(b) determines whether the safety belt, connecting linkage, fall-arresting device, full-body harness or lifeline is safe for continued use.

-(2) An employer or contractor shall ensure that a worker inspects the safety belt, connecting linkage, fall-arresting device, full-body harness or lifeline before each use and that where a defect or unsafe condition that may create a hazard to a worker is identified in a safety belt, connecting linkage, fall-arresting device, full-body harness or lifeline:

-(a) steps are taken immediately to protect the health and safety of any worker who may be at risk until the defect is repaired or the unsafe condition is corrected; and

-(b) as soon as is reasonably practicable, the defect is repaired or the unsafe condition is corrected.
+- 107(1) Where the use of a connecting linkage, personal fall arrest system, full-body harness or lifeline is required by these regulations, an employer or contractor shall ensure that a competent person: - (a) inspects the connecting linkage, personal fall arrest system, full-body harness or lifeline: - (i) as recommended by the manufacturer; and - (ii) after the connecting linkage, personal fall arrest system, full-body harness or lifeline has sustained a fall-arresting incident; and - (b) determines whether the connecting linkage, personal fall arrest system, full-body harness or lifeline is safe for continued use. - (2) An employer or contractor shall ensure that a worker inspects the connecting linkage, personal fall arrest system, full-body harness or lifeline before each use and that where a defect or unsafe condition that may create a hazard to a worker is identified in a connecting linkage, personal fall arrest system, full-body harness or lifeline: - (a) steps are taken immediately to protect the health and safety of any worker who may be at risk until the defect is repaired or the unsafe condition is corrected; and - (b) as soon as is reasonably practicable, the defect is repaired or the unsafe condition is corrected.